Recently I was asked a question: “As a pastor what would be your process of counseling someone with a recurring sin issue?”

 This can happen only when we have a relationship with the person with recurring sin so that the person knows that we desire his/her well-being out of love.

 Brian is now in his late 20s.
 I have been mentoring and discipling him since 2013.
 I met him soon after he arrived in the US from Africa.
-He comes from an animistic background, his father left Brian and his family back in Africa to pursue the American dream.
+He comes from an animistic background.
+His father left Brian and his family back in Africa to pursue the American dream when he was barely a toddler.
 Growing up, there were no moral or religious values that he was accustomed to following.
-His father left him when he was barely a toddler.
 When he came to Christ, he immediately began to share Christ in the streets of New York.
 Ever since I met him, God made it very clear through evidence that this young man really loved the Lord.

 His reccurring sin was an addiction to pornography.

-His shame was so deep that he stopped meeting with me, and he stopped studying the word.
+His shame was so deep that he stopped meeting with me, and he stopped studying the Word.
 I tracked him down to find out what was happening in his life.
 He told me that he wanted to walk with the Lord but felt that he was deceiving himself and God by pretending that he can change.
 He assured me that he had tried really hard but remained unsuccessful.
 I sat with him while he cried.
-We prayed together and he knew that he was involved in a habitual sin and I did not need to preach at him, he needed a friend, a brother, and most importantly some counseling with practical steps.
+We prayed together.
+He knew that he was involved in a habitual sin, so I did not need to preach at him.
+He needed a friend, a brother, and most importantly some counseling with practical steps.
 I told him a story about a man that I knew personally who was addicted to drugs but made a firm decision that he would never stop reading the Word.
 I asked him to make a commitment to never stop meeting with me and to never stop studying the Word.